11 Captivating Series Like Gossip Girl (That'll Hook You Instantly)

 The Vampire Diaries

 This sexy vampire soap opera is going to hook you up from the very first episode.
 The plot revolves around two vampire brothers and their old rivalry.
 When they come across a mortal girl they fell for back in the 18th century, things spiral out of control.

 It’s pretty fun to find out who she really is and how she blends into the whole new world of immortality.
 As is the case with immortals, there are always a few people who’d want to see them gone for good - Vampire hunters, original breed of vampires, werewolves, witches, ghosts and/or a few other people in general.
 When these many supernatural creatures are up against each other, you expect everything to be on the stake, and it kind of is.

-Don’t mistake it for a mere The Vampire Diaries spin-off.
+Don’t mistake for a mere The Vampire Diaries spin-off.
 Well, it technically is a spin-off, but it’s so much more than what one would expect from it.
 In fact, I like “The Originals” much better than TVD.
 Not only it’s more mature, it actually has a pretty intriguing storyline going for it – something that could be told over a good couple of seasons without it getting stale.
 The Originals

 It’s bloodier and somewhat sexier than The Vampire Diaries.
 I love the fact that this show leans more towards serious drama than the cliché love triangles.
 The romantic scenes don’t feel like it’s been done to attract teenage audience.
 It feels natural and wonderfully done overall.

 And how can you not love the cast?
 They’re all so talented.
 Despite them being blood-sucking, murderous vampires, you can’t help but root for them when they go on a killing spree.
 This is the beauty of a show like this – good guys don’t get to win here.